Department of Business

 Prerequisite: Consent

-Practicum in some aspect of business designed to give students practical, directed experience.
-Students may register for specific sections of this course related to Huntington University based ventures, such as Clear Insights (CI), Clear Distribution (CD), etc.
+Practicum in business designed to give students practical, directed experience.
+Students may register for specific sections of this course related to small business and entrepreneurial ventures.

 This is a mandatory field experience required to earn the entrepreneurial certificate.